 The possibility that ideas were subject to the same pressures of evolution as were biological attributes was discussed already in Darwin’s time.
 T. H. Huxley claimed that ‘The struggle for existence holds as much in the intellectual as in the physical world.
 A theory is a species of thinking, and its right to exist is coextensive with its power of resisting extinction by its rivals.

-Memes generally replicate through exposure to humans, who have evolved as efficient copiers of information and behaviour.
-Because humans do not always copy memes perfectly, and because they may refine, combine or otherwise modify them with other memes to create new memes, they can change over time.
+Memes generally replicate through exposure to humans, who have evolved as efficient copiers of information and behavior.
+Because humans do not always copy memes perfectly, and because they may refine, combine, or otherwise modify them with other memes to create new memes, they can change over time.

 Meme transmission requires a physical medium, such as photons, sound waves, touch, taste, or smell.
 In a civilization that can register and transmit the information across space and time, a host (person) need not have descendants to remain influential in the actions of individuals thousands of years after their death.

 Memes, analogously to genes, vary in their aptitude to replicate; successful memes remain and spread, whereas unfit ones stall and are forgotten.
 Thus memes that prove more effective at replicating and surviving are selected in the meme pool.

 Memes first need retention.
 The longer a meme stays in its hosts, the higher its chances of propagation are.
 When a host uses a meme, the meme’s life is extended.
 The reuse of the neural space hosting a certain meme’s copy to host different memes is the greatest threat to that meme’s copy.

 Life-forms can transmit information both vertically (from parent to child, via replication of genes) and horizontally (through viruses and other means).
 Memes can replicate vertically or horizontally within a single generation.
 They may also lie dormant for long periods of time.